 He has served on the Buller Arts Council, the Southern Regional Arts Council, and currently chairs the Nelson Historic Theatre Trust.
 In 1992 Mark founded Multishowcase Cinemas to redevelop the State Theatre into the modern cinema multiplex it is today and is a Director of the company.
 He is the current President of the New Zealand Motion Picture Exhibitors Association, a member of NZ Motion Picture Industry Council, and a board member of the Independent Cinemas Association of Australia.
 In his spare time he installs projection and sound systems and provides design consultancy to cinemas.

 Jan grew up in Auckland, attending Takapuna Grammar School, University of Auckland and Auckland College of Education.
 She has spent most of her working career in education, teaching at primary and secondary schools to senior management level and lecturing at Auckland College of Education.
 More recently, Jan has been based at the University of Auckland, gaining an Honours and Masters’ Degree in Organisational Psychology, concurrently working as an advisor to various Boards in schools and industry.
 She completed a PhD investigating youth performing arts in NZ and maintains a Research Fellowship at the University of Auckland.
-She is also a consultant to the Stage Challenge Foundation and a Trustee on the Nelson Historical Theatre Trust.
+She is also a Trustee on the Nelson Historical Theatre Trust.